sunnyrvrs/carallel-test-sunny/README.md

 ## Step B: Setting up Login Functionality

+# JWT authentication is something I would plan to implement in the future, for reference

 1. Go to firebase.google.com.
 2. Click "Go to Console".
 3. Add project + and enter in a project name.